guilhermesilveira/Raman-uPL-Spectra-Analysis/README.md

 ## The code
-The code is available in the `src` folder and requires `Python 2.7`.The code return the position and the quality factor of the peaks in the spectra and the results are then plotted as a function of time or position to check the evolution of the data.
+The code is available in the `src` folder and requires `Python 2.7`.
+It returns the position and the quality factor of the peaks in the spectra and the results are then plotted as a function of time or position to check the evolution of the data.
 For Raman data, the spectra are simply fitted with a Lorentzian, but for the μPL, it proceed as follow:

 - Fit the backgroung of the spectrum with a Gaussian by removing the points in the resonance peaks area
 - Substract the dataset with the computed Gaussian